-Payables (trade, not insurance) was valued at £457k at the reporting date.
-This is related to the short term intercompany payable and short term sundry creditors are valued at amortised cost which approximates to fair value and is therefore in line with Article 14(1) of the Delegated Regulation.
+Payables (trade, not insurance) was valued at £0.1m at the reporting date.
+This is related to current income tax liabilities.
 There are therefore no differences between the SII and financial statement values.

 The assets aggregated are comparable by nature, function, risk and materiality.
 There is not considerable estimation uncertainty, as these balances are based on historical data.
 From past experience, the final settled amount of the liabilities does not deviate materially from the original valuation.